 No, you should never freeze hydrosols.
 Freezing damages the components and renders the hydrosol unusable.

-Can you heat hydrosols?
+Can I heat hydrosols?

 Disclaimer: This information is not intended to serve as medical advice.
 Please consult your doctor before using any natural medication or if you experience any unusual symptoms.
 See Full Disclaimer here.